awslabs/resource-discovery-for-azure/README.md

      - The files are zipped up automatically and the zip
          - ResourcesReport_(date).zip

-After you download the ResourcesReport_(date).zip file, please rename it to include your customer name (e.g., CustomerNameResourcesReport_(date).zip) and send the renamed ZIP file back to the AWS team for further analysis.
+After you download the ResourcesReport_(date).zip file, please ensure that has your customer name (e.g., CustomerNameResourcesReport_(date).zip) and send the renamed ZIP file back to the AWS team for further analysis.

 ### Files fail to Zip
 If the files fail to zip automatically please run the following command from the **_InventoryReports_** folder